Statutory guidance

 Academies (including free schools, special academies and AP academies)

 All references to academies include free schools as, in law, they are academies.
-The following information also applies to AP academies.
+The following information also applies to special academies and AP academies.

-An academy’s funding agreement may say that they will follow guidance issued by the Secretary of State for Education in relation to assessments of pupils’ performance.
-If so, they must comply with the ARA and take part in statutory assessments on the same basis as maintained schools.
+An academy trust’s funding agreement may say that the trust must ensure each of its academy schools follows guidance issued by the Secretary of State for Education in relation to assessments of pupils’ performance.
+If so, academies must comply with the ARA and take part in statutory assessments on the same basis as maintained schools.
 The phonics screening check ARA is only applicable if the academy provides education to pupils at this stage.

 Academies are not required to follow the national curriculum.
 They need to teach a broad and balanced curriculum which, as a term of their funding agreement, includes English, mathematics and science.
 For AP academies, this only includes English and mathematics.

 Academies must choose which local authority is responsible for monitoring their phonics screening check.
-They must have a written agreement in place with their chosen local authority, and if this is not their geographic local authority, they should inform STA of their choice by Friday 10 January.
-Academy trusts must make sure their academies have complied with monitoring and data submission requirements in this publication.
+They must have a written agreement in place with their chosen local authority, and inform STA if this is not their geographic local authority, by Friday 9 January.
+Academy trusts must make sure their academies have complied with the monitoring and data submission requirements in this publication.

 Independent schools